 - US$650 million leveraged recapitalization and a US$270 million tender offer by companies associated with the private equity sponsor Bruckmann Rosser & Sherrill

 Supreme Court of Pennsylvania

-Trustee, Leukemia & Lymphoma Society-Eastern PA Chapter
+President of Board of Trustees, Leukemia & Lymphoma Society-Eastern PA Chapter

 Chairman’s Advisory Council Member and former Director, World Affairs Council of Philadelphia